Savings tool

 The right target depends on your household, job security, debts, dependants, and how quickly you could replace income if needed.

-This calculator gives estimates only and does not provide financial advice.
+This calculator gives estimates only and does not provide personal financial advice.

 How much should I have in an emergency fund?